sherwin-dc/ES-synth-cw/README.md

 ### DMA for ADC (joystick)

 To read both of the axis of the joystick, the ADC is configured to dual channel (scan) conversion mode.
-It reads the two channels (A0, A1) in one read and writes to the shared data.
+It reads the two channels (A0, A1) in one read and writes to the shared data in the memory via DMA.